LukeClancy/dynamic-records-meritfront/README.md

 1. communicate with the frontend quicker and more effectively through Global HashIds
 2. communicate with the backend more effectively with raw sql queries.
 This becomes especially relevant when you hit the limits of Active Record Relations and the usual way of querying in rails.
 For instance, if you have a page-long dynamic sql query.

+Note that postgres is a requirement for this gem.
 I dont tend to get much feedback, so any given would be appreciated.

 ## Installation